samsrabin/AGU-schedule-to-Obsidian/README.md

 ## Instructions

+### General options:

+By default, this program:
+- Downloads notes to the directory where it's called
+- Includes `#AGU2022` but with `2022` being the current year

-In the directory where you'll be calling the binary/script (this does not have to be the directory where the binary/script is located, nor does it have to be the directory where you want the notes saved), make a text file called `settings.ini`.
-This should have the following content:
+If you'd like to change either of those, then in the directory where you'll be calling the binary/script (this does not have to be the directory where the binary/script is located, nor does it have to be the directory where you want the notes saved), make a text file called `settings.ini`.
+Change settings like so:

 ```
-[outdir]
+[optional]
-path = /path/to/where/you/want/files/downloaded
+output_location = /path/to/where/you/want/files/downloaded

-[thisyear]
 year = 2022
 ```

-- `outdir` `path` will be where all the notes get saved; this can be a relative or an absolute path (I think).
-- `thisyear` `year` is the year of AGU you're saving notes for.

 ### If not using the binary
 Running the script with Python requires that your Python have the following non-standard modules installed: